babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 ---
 layout: default
-title: Using the command line
+title: Connecting to Babelfish
 nav_order: 1
 ---

-## Using client tools to work with Babelfish
+## Using client tools to connect to Babelfish

-Most people use SQL Server Management Studio (SSMS) on Microsoft Windows to connect to Babelfish.
+You can use a SQL Server client to connect with Babelfish on the TDS port.

-However, there is an ever-growing community which prefers to use the command line to work with the server.
-Those users have the following command-line tool choices on Linux:

-- sqlcmd: Using the Microsoft SQL Server interface
-- tsql: Using the FreeTDS command line tool

-Note that there is also a `psql` version for Babelfish, but that is not reliable.
-Therefore, it is strongly recommended not to use it.
+When connecting from a Windows system, SQL Server Management Studio (SSMS) or `sqlcmd` are good choices of clients.
+If you are connecting to the TDS port from a Linux system, `sqlcmd` is a good choice.

+Other clients that speak the TDS protocol can also be used, but are not officially supported by Babelfish.
+On Linux, these include the FreeTDS command line tool `tsql`.

+You can use any PostgreSQL client to connect to Babelfish on the PostgreSQL port.  `psql` and pgAdmin are examples of open-source clients that run on Windows and Linux platforms and speak the PostgreSQL protocol.

-### Using sqlcmd to connect to the DB cluster {#babelfish-connect-sqlcmd}
+### Using `sqlcmd` to connect to the DB instance {#babelfish-connect-sqlcmd}

-The most common way to connect to and interact with Babelfish is with the SQL Server <code>sqlcmd</code> utility, as shown in the following.
+The most common way to connect to and interact with Babelfish is with the SQL Server `sqlcmd` utility, as shown in the following.

 ```bash
 sqlcmd -S host.sample.com,1433 -U PUT_USER_HERE -P PUT_PASSWORD_HERE -d PUT_DBNAME_HERE